If you’ve read our 2022 Recruiting Metrics Report, you learned that custom sources are a ridiculously underrated source of high-quality applicants.

 If you’re unfamiliar with the industry-specific job boards for your business, you can start your research by simply typing into a search engine: “[your role] jobs.”
 For example, a search of the term “mechanic jobs” will first bring up the results of the major job boards like Indeed and Monster, but if you scroll a little further down in the results, you find a job board called Technician and Mechanic Jobs.

 CareerPlug’s Senior Director of People, Natalie Morgan, advises: “You want to be where job seekers are looking.
 Try to match what job seekers are searching on Google and take their perspective into account.
-If they’re searching a particular job title and area, what’s showing up for them?
+If they’re searching for a particular job title and area, what’s showing up for them?
 Which sites are they most likely to be visiting based on the top search results on Google?”

 2. Local job boards